daos-stack/daos/docs/admin/fabrics.md

 (set with `crt_timeout:` in the global section of the `daos_server.yml` file) and/or the SWIM timeout settings (set as `SWIM_*` environment variables within the `env_vars:` section of both engines) may also need to be adjusted.
-But these settings depend on the fabric details, and there is no general recommendation to deviate from the defaults.
+But these settings depend on the cluster size and fabric details, and there is no general recommendation to deviate from the defaults.

 ### NVIDIA InfiniBand with DOCA-OFED and UCX

 The recommended provider for InfiniBand fabrics is `ucx+dc_x`, and a current DOCA-OFED level has to be installed on all hosts.
-UCX with the DC transport does support RDMA, and it does not suffer from the scalability limitations of the libfabric `ofi+verbs` provider (which is not recommended for DAOS on InfiniBand fabrics).

 Example of the network-related configuration settings for InfiniBand in the `daos_server.yml` file: